 Asyncio Model

+When the primary task terminates one or more dependent tasks; or

+(The above came from 6.62 Premature termination and needs integration?)

+For the second scenario, the directed termination of one or more dependent units may leave the program in an unexpected state.
+See 6.60 Concurrency – Directed termination [C??]

+Termination of the event loop

-of oneWhen asyncio actions are scheduled and the parent is terminated, then the event loop is terminated with a runtime error possibly before some futures are delivered and program termination completes.
+When asyncio actions are scheduled and the parent is terminated, then the event loop is terminated with a runtime error possibly before some futures are delivered and program termination completes.
 If a controlled termination is required (external to the event loop), Python recommends to terminate the event loop owner with an exception, catch the exception, and send each asyncio event a stop() or a run_until_complete() directive to finish processing already-scheduled events and then cease processing.
 Once the event loop has completed it can be “close()”’d (after collecting results).

 The following example shows another way to terminate an event loop that is interrupted by an exception.
 In general, such an exception would cause the concurrent iterations to be in an abnormal state.
 The associated “finally” clause cleans them up and terminates them.